 Reducing energy consumption saves money and helps protect the environment.
 Installing energy efficient equipment, adjusting settings, and making changes to routine practices will reduce spending on utilities.
 Even if you don't own your building there are still plenty of opportunities to make improvements.

 The Clark Public Utilities Green Lights Program funds renewable energy projects throughout the Pacific Northwest.
-To sign up for the Green Lights Program contact Key Accounts Manager Michelle Missfeldt with the following information:

 Energy Star labels indicate energy efficient office equipment, and the website also offers a tools and resources library with information about building energy management, heating and cooling, lighting, etc.

-Michelle Missfeldt, Key Accounts Manager
+Bart Hansen, Key Accounts Manager

 Clark Public Utilities

 For natural gas:

 There are no upcoming events scheduled at the moment.
 Please check back later.